The Arsenal lineup that should start against Slavia Prague

-The Gunners were battered 3-0 by Liverpool in a meek showing, but Europe's secondary competition offers a route into the Champions League and the opportunity for Mikel Arteta's side to salvage what has been a disappointing season so far.
+The Gunners finally got back to winning ways last time out, securing their first victory in five matches courtesy of a convincing 3-0 beating of Sheffield United.
+Alexandre Lacazette returned to the scoresheet with a brace, while Gabriel Martinelli also notched at Bramall Lane.
+That win still leaves them ten points off the Premier League's top four, meaning Europa League success is their only path to Champions League football next season.

-However, the Gunners are struggling with injuries, with defenders David Luiz and Kieran Tierney both set for spells on the sidelines.
-There are further doubts over a number of their young attacking stars.
+Slavia Prague have continued their sensational domestic form since the first leg, beating city rivals Sparta to move 17 points clear of them at the summit of the Czech First League.

-Here, 90min looks at the team that should start for Arsenal on Thursday night.
+So, to progress past a tough Slavia Prague, here's the Arsenal lineup that should start on Thursday night.

 1. Goalkeeper & defenders